Restaurant Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for restaurant workers in Washington DC?

 Visa sponsorship in Washington DC's restaurant sector is most common among large hotel groups with in-house dining, such as Marriott, Hilton, and Four Seasons properties.
 High-end independent restaurants with international ownership or celebrity-chef affiliations also sponsor occasionally.
-These employers typically file H-1B or O-1 petitions for executive chefs and culinary directors rather than line-level or front-of-house staff.
+These employers typically file H-1B visa or O-1 visa petitions for executive chefs and culinary directors rather than line-level or front-of-house staff.

 Which visa types are most common for restaurant roles in Washington DC?